PX4/PX4-user_guide/en/concept/events_interface.md

 # Events Interface

-The *Events Interface* provides a system-wide API for notification of events, which are published to GCSs via the *MAVLink Events Service* (to GCSs) and also stored in [system logs](../dev_log/logging.md).
+The *Events Interface* provides a system-wide API for notification of events, which are published to GCSs via the *MAVLink Events Service* (to GCSs and other components) and also stored in [system logs](../dev_log/logging.md).

 The interface can be used for publishing events for state changes or any other type of occurrence, including things like arming readiness, calibration completion, and reaching the target takeoff height.